Kitwe Vocational Training Centre bridges the skills gap in priority industry sectors, transforming lives and driving national progress

 Global average

-In 2016, the government of Zambia, Sida, Volvo Group and UNIDO joined forces in a public-private development partnership to establish the Zambian Industrial Training Academy (KITWE VOCATIONAL TRAINING CENTRE-KVTC), with the aim of improving vocational training and creating job opportunities for young Zambians.
+In 2021, the Government of Zambia and UNIDO joined forces in a public-private development partnership to improve the Kitwe Vocational Training Centre (KVTC), with the aim of improving vocational training and creating job opportunities for young Zambians.

 The academy focuses on the transport and heavy equipment sectors, developing a skilled workforce through a modern training facility equipped with advanced workshops and tools.

 Phase I established a center of excellence, training over 600 students and significantly increasing female enrollment.
-In September 2019, KITWE VOCATIONAL TRAINING CENTRE-KVTC expanded to include the commercial transport sector.
+In September 2019, KVTC expanded to include the commercial transport sector.

 Students learning to operate and maintain heavy machinery